-- How long is the 0% APR in place?
-Carefully confirm how long the 0% offer will extend and when it’s due to end.
+- How long is the 0% APR?
+Carefully confirm how long the 0% offer lasts.
 If you do not repay your balance by the end of the promotional period, you may find that your existing debt attracts a much higher APR.

 - Are there other fees?
-If there’s an annual fee, make sure that the savings you’ll make in interest and other benefits of the card will offset these costs.
+If there’s an annual fee, make sure that the savings you’ll make in interest and other benefits of the card will offset the annual fee.

 - What are the other perks?
-Is there a rewards program or can you earn bonus interest-free days if you repay your balance each cycle?
-Extra features such as these can help you determine the value of the card.
+Is there a rewards program, or can you earn bonus interest-free days if you pay your balance in full each month?
+Extra features like these can help you determine the true value of the card.

-A low interest credit card allows cardholders to repay their debts at a lower interest APR than your standard card.
-Depending on the card, the length the low interest will be in place may vary from an introductory period to the life of the card.
+A low interest credit card allows cardholders to repay their debts at a lower APR than your standard card.
+Depending on the card, the length of the low interest period may vary from an introductory period to the life of the card.

-- If you struggle to repay your balance each cycle, low interest cards can help you reduce the costs of your card.
+- If you struggle to repay your balance each month, low interest cards can help you reduce the costs of your card.

-- The advantage of low interest usually comes at the cost of forfeiting the extra features that a premium or platinum card may offer, such as a rewards program, complementary insurance or other extra perks.
+- The advantage of low interest usually comes at the cost of forfeiting the extra features that a premium or platinum card may offer, such as a rewards program, complimentary rental car insurance or other extra perks.

 What else should I consider when comparing low interest credit cards?

-- How long is the low interest APR in place?
-Sometimes the low APR will only be in place for an introductory period (say, six to 12 months), whereas others may offer the low APR for the lifetime of the card.
-If it is the former, make sure to check the revert rate to avoid any nasty surprises when the promotional period finishes.
+- How long is the low APR period?
+Sometimes the low APR will only be in place for an introductory period (say, six to 12 months), whereas other cards may offer the low APR for the lifetime of the card.
+If it is the former, make sure to check the revert rate to avoid any nasty surprises when the promotional period ends.

 - What are the other fees involved?
-Depending on the card, the low interest APR of the card may be balanced out by higher fees.
+Depending on the card, the low APR may be balanced out by higher fees.
 Read the terms and conditions of the card to ensure that the overall costs, such as the annual fee, don’t outweigh the low interest.

 A no annual fee card doesn’t charge a yearly fee.
 Some cards have this as an ongoing deal; others will waive the standard fee for the first year of using the card.

-- Not having to pay an annual fee can result in significant savings each year.
+- Not having to pay an annual fee can result in savings each year.